pratikisc/ISCSalesOps/SFDC Case Bookings/DM/001b List of Cases to soften negatives.md

 View: '"commissions"."sfdc-case-w0002-dm-t0002ref-soften-negatives"'
 ---

+#### Note
-### The case numbers here will have an override on Contract Length to right size the negative impact, or have a flag populated for downstream adjustment on payout
+_The case numbers here will have an override on Contract Length to right size the negative impact, or have a flag populated for downstream adjustment on payout_

 ```sql